DanCorder/CrosswordCreator/readme.md

 Currently under construction

-This project creates github pages site containing tools to help with creating cryptic crosswords.
+This project creates a github pages site containing tools to help with creating cryptic crosswords.

+This site is designed to be hosted on Github pages, but you can use Jekyll to create the final static pages and upload them anywhere.
+No server side processing is needed.

 Planned tools:
 * [ ] Grid creation